letsdodigital/letsdodigital.github.io/learn/dair/README.md

 ## Overview

 This folder contains the Quarto files for the DAIR seminars.
+The `./tools/template.qmd` file provides a Quarto template for those unfamilar with Quarto to give the course a coherent visual style.

 ## Course Introduction